team-earth/data/food-security-nova-scotia/README.md

 > **Future Picture Statement**: *Food insecurity in Nova Scotia will be reduced, and all residents will have stable, sufficient, and dignified access to food.*

-Unlike some of the other maps in this collection, this edition focuses on structure only: it identifies what needs to be addressed and how, but does not yet include specific programs or organizations implementing the solutions.
+Unlike some of the other maps in this collection, this edition focuses on structure only: it identifies what needs to be addressed and how, but does not yet include specific programs implementing the solutions.

 This format still enables:
 - Community planning